StarkillerMike/3CS/README.md

 You will be able to download our Discord bot script aswell as our MySQL database creation queries so that you can recreate our working environment.

+Inviting our discord bot:
+You can invite our discord bot to your discord server using this link: https://discordapp.com/oauth2/authorize?client_id=292390094072053760&scope=bot&permissions=8

 ----------------------------------------------------------------------------------------------------------------------------------
 HOW TO USE:
 ----------------------------------------------------------------------------------------------------------------------------------